leadership programme to develop National OA Actions

 • Surveys to better understand your needs, goals, and capacities.

-• 4 webinars to help your government through the process.
+• Webinars to help your government through the process.

-• 4 in-person meetings of members at high-level conferences like the Our Ocean Conference and Pre-UN Ocean Conference (2024).
+• In-person meetings of members at high-level conferences like the Our Ocean Conference, UN Ocean Conference, or UNFCCC COPs.

 Participating governments should expect to: